 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-To make this you'll be slicing the cinnamon rolls just like you would for a cinnamon roll monkey bread.
+To make this apple pie bake with cinnamon rolls you'll be slicing the cinnamon rolls into quarter-sized pieces just like you would for a cinnamon roll monkey bread.
 And you'll be drizzling butter over the top so that the cinnamon rolls can turn a nice golden color as they bake.

 When you go to check to see if the rolls have finished baking properly, make sure to take a small piece out of the center to test for doneness as the apple pie filling could cause some cinnamon roll pieces to remain gooey from the excess moisture.
 I didn't have this problem but it is still a risk for bigger cinnamon rolls.